 Let dA be an elementary area at a distance y from the neutral axis.

-a = dA - is the area of the beam above upper shaded portion of the beam
+a = ∑dA - is the area of the beam above upper shaded portion of the beam

-sy - is the bending stresses at a distance y from the neutral axis is equal to [My/I] and [(M+dM)y/I]
+sy - is the bending stresses at a distance y from the neutral axis is equal to [My/I] and [(M+dM)y/I] For the upper shaded portion of the beam,

-F- the total normal forces due to the bending stresses on the left side of the beam.
+FL - the total normal forces due to the bending stresses on the left side of the beam.

 fv - the net unbalanced force of FR and FL forces will be resisted by the shearing force, acting at the boundary surface between the shaded and the un shaded portions.